Greater Richmond Region water distribution systems: Water treatment plant

 Henrico's Water Treatment Facility is located on Three Chopt and Gaskins Road, and was opened in 2004.
 Before its construction, Henrico had gotten all of its water from the city.
 While it was not designed to provide water to the entire county, it is equipped to provide about 80 million gallons of water a day, compared to its current production level of about 23 million gallons in 2023.

-The facility's raw water intake location is located south of Gaskins Road.
+The facility's raw water intake is located south of Gaskins Road.
 It takes water 16 hours to travel the 5 miles to the plant, where it then takes a drop of water 8-14 hours to travel through the plant.
 The plant operates 24 hours a day, with demand peaking during the morning and afternoon rush hours; the facility operates at a higher level during these time periods.
 It takes roughly 3 days for water to move through the system to the wastewater treatment facility in the East End, where it takes about 12 hours for water to move through the facility.
 The facility is about 2 miles from the James River, and the discharge location for the water is under the Varina-Enon bridge.
 The water released is almost to drinking-water quality standard.

 The water produced by the facility exceeds national safe drinking water standards.
 The facility is a conventional chemical-based water treatment plant, with the addition of an ozone-based process.
 After the addition of a chemical to remove sediments in the sedimentation basin, the ozone serves as a primary disinfection process.
 The water goes through a series of filters, which get backwashed.
 Some chemicals are added to the water before its distribution.

 The facility's computer-management system is augmented by physical tests.